 Emergency Room Visits Yearly: Unknown

 Mandatory Minimum Sentence: Unknown

-Mechanism of Action: partial agonist for 5-HT2 (5-HT2A and 5-HT2C) serotonergic receptors and a1-adrenergic receptors, among others.
+Mechanism of Action: partial agonist for 5-HT(2A) and 5-HT(2C) serotonergic receptors and a1-adrenergic receptors, among others.
 See more below…

-2C-B (4-bromo-2,5-dimethoxyphenethylamine) is a psychedelic drug of the 2C family, an entactogen.
-It was first synthesized by Alexander Shulgin in 1974.
-In his book PIHKAL (Phenethylamines I Have Known And Loved), the dosage range is listed as 16–24 mg.
-2C-B is sold as a white powder sometimes pressed in tablets or gel caps.
-It is usually taken orally, but sometimes is insufflated.
+2C-B is also known as 4-bromo-2,5-dimethoxyphenethylamine and Nexus.
+It is a psychedelic drug of the 2C family, and it is structurally related to DOB.
+2C-B was first synthesized by Alexander Shulgin in 1974.
+It is sold as a white powder sometimes pressed into tablets or gel caps.
+It is usually taken orally, but it sometimes is insufflated.